Zegalogue – New Emergency Glucagon Approved for Adults and Kids in US

 Zegalogue emergency glucagon comes as a pre-filled injection or auto-injector pen and can be used to treat severe hypoglycemia quickly.

-Zegalogue (also known as dasiglucagon injection) was recently approved by the FDA to treat severe hypoglycemia in people with diabetes over the age of six.
+Zegalogue (also known as dasiglucagon injection) was approved by the FDA in March to treat severe hypoglycemia in people with diabetes over the age of six.
 Zegalogue is made by Zealand Pharma, a biotechnology company founded in Denmark in 1998.
-The new emergency glucagon will be available in June as a pre-filled syringe or an auto-injector device.
+The new emergency glucagon is now available in June as a pre-filled syringe or an auto-injector device.

 Severe hypoglycemia occurs when a person’s blood sugar levels are too low to supply the needs of the brain.
 When this happens, that person may become unresponsive or have a seizure.
 In these emergency situations, glucagon can be used to quickly raise blood glucose levels.
 Glucagon is a hormone (a natural chemical made by your body) that prompts the release of sugar stored in the liver into your bloodstream.